Carpentry and Joinery NVQ Courses

 What are National Vocational Qualifications?

 NVQ’s are set at different levels.
-Level One is Foundation Level – this is where somebody would be if they had attended a basic City & Guilds or Construction Skills course.
+Level One is Foundation Level – where somebody would be if they had attended a basic City & Guilds or Construction Skills course.
 They usually take ten to twenty days of training.
 Level Two is a “Skilled Trades” level.
 This is the qualification the vast majority of site workers have and the one that gets the CSCS “Skilled Worker” Blue Card.
 Level Three is a Supervisory level – somebody who has the skills to lead a team of trades on site and is able to undertake or oversee more complex work.
 They have a Gold “Supervisor” CSCS Card.
 Level Four and above are management level qualifications and holders of these have access to the CSCS Black Card.
-You can see how the CSCS Card Scheme operates here.
+Learn more about the CSCS Card Scheme.

-By On Site Assessment and Training.
 This route is open to people who have three or more years of general site experience.
-This route involves our Assessor visiting you in the workplace and seeing what level you are working at.
+It involves our Assessor finding out your skills in the workplace and seeing what level you are working at.

 Getting your Carpentry NVQ Level 3

-The Level 3 NVQ Diploma in Site Carpentry is a much bigger qualification than the Level 2.
-If you equate the qualification with GCSE’s the Level 2 is the “O” Level and Level 3 is at “A” Level.
+The Level 3 NVQ Diploma for Carpentry is a much bigger qualification than the Level 2.
+If you compare the qualification with GCSE’s the Level 2 is the “O” Level and Level 3 is at “A” Level.
 It can be acquired through taking a third year of Apprenticeship.
 However, the majority of our clients are very experienced trades and achieve the qualification by On Site Assessment and Training.
-There is no “Practical Assessment” route for Carpentry NVQ Level 3.

 At SuperSkills we know the vast majority of our customers are looking for qualifications that can be obtained simply, quickly and conveniently.
 That’s why we are always on the end of the telephone if you want to talk about the best qualification route for you.
-Just call us on 01845 527 445 to find out more.
+Call 01845 527 445 to find out more.